nadimtuhin/nadimtuhin-nextjs/data/authors/default.md

 github: https://github.com/nadimtuhin
 ---

 Nadim Tuhin, a Software Engineer currently helping Pathao "Move Bangladesh".
-His work interests includes simplifying the development and deployment of apps for the Cloud.
+His work interests include simplifying the development and deployment of apps for the Cloud.

 He writes and maintains a host of very important applications for Pathao Rides, Health and Business.
 In his free time he goes cycling alone.